Writing a Resume for the Internship You Want

 If you have had a job or internship experience in the past, your supervisor or boss is a great reference.
 If you haven’t, don’t worry!
 Your professors, college deans and academic advisers might also know a lot about you and how you work.
 Choose someone who you’ve interacted with often - not just in a lecture hall – and who will be able to give specific examples of your abilities.

-Always ask your references before you put them on your resume for an internship – the more prepared they are, the better their recommendations will be!
+Be sure to check with your references before putting them down on your internship resume – the more prepared they are, the better their recommendations will be!

 Writing a resume for an internship can be a challenge, especially if you’re just beginning to enter the professional world.
 But there are many easy ways to make sure your resume gets noticed – and gets you the internship.